To play in a Junior Tour of Northern California tournament you must meet the following requirements:

 Before you decide to play on the Junior Tour of Northern California, be aware that we usually play courses that are between 6300-7000 yards for the Boys Championship Flight, 5800-6500 for the Boys First Flight, 5700-6300 for the Girls Championship Flight and 5000-5500 for the Girls First Flight.
 Some younger players may not be ready for courses this long so it is recommended that you wait until you think you can handle this.

 The Championship Flights are for girls who have Handicap Indexes of 6.0 or lower or boys with indexes of 4.0 or lower.
 The First Flight is for girls who have Handicap Indexes of 6.1 to 18.4 or boys who are 4.1 to 18.4.
 Your Handicap Index at the time of registration will determine which flight you are in.
 If it changes before the tournament, you will not be moved to the other flight.
 This is because we don’t want to mix players in different flights in the same group as they are playing different tees and it could cause confusion.

-The average cost is $100 for the majority of our tournaments; however, in some cases the tournament fee may vary depending on venue.
+The cost is $130 for the majority of our tournaments; however, in some cases the tournament fee may vary depending on venue.
 The tournament fee includes golf and range balls for two days.
 There is also a $40 annual membership fee.
 If there are financial issues that make it difficult for you to pay these fees, please contact Kelly Cimino at (831) 625-4653 for information on possible support and complete the Financial Hardship Request Form.